Simple Opinion Dynamics for No-Regret Learning: Introduction

-In contrast, much less is known about cooperative multi-agent bandits in more lightweight \emph{decentralized} models of distributed communication, such as the \textit{GOSSIP} model~\citep{boyd2006randomized,shah2009gossip}.
+In contrast, much less is known about cooperative multi-agent bandits in more lightweight \emph{decentralized} models of distributed communication, such as the GOSSIP model~\cite{boyd2006randomized,shah2009gossip}.
 In this model, at every round, each agent is randomly connected to \textit{one of its neighbors}, and thus the total number of information exchanges per-round scales only linearly in the size of the population, even for dense communication graphs.
+Algorithms for general distributed tasks have been studied extensively in the GOSSIP model, both in modern machine learning and optimization settings~\cite{lian2017can, assran2019stochastic, DBLP:conf/nips/EvenBBFHGMT21}, and also in the context of simple, memoryless \textit{opinion dynamics}, where simple local transition rules can be shown to solve more complex global tasks like consensus and majority~\cite{ 10.1214/11-PS184, 10.3150/12-BEJSP04, chierichetti2010rumour, bastide2021self, becchetti2020consensus, becchetti2024minority}.

-Algorithms for general distributed tasks have been studied extensively in the \textit{GOSSIP} model~\citep{ 10.1214/11-PS184, 10.3150/12-BEJSP04, becchetti2020consensus} and specifically in modern machine learning settings~\citep{lian2017can, assran2019stochastic, DBLP:conf/nips/EvenBBFHGMT21}.
-Yet, much less is known about the power of this model in the cooperative multi-agent bandit setting, which is the focus of this paper.
-For concreteness, we begin by introducing our setting precisely.
+Yet, much less is known about the power of this model in the cooperative bandit setting, and in particular on the learning properties of simple opinion-dynamic-like protocols that have been studied in other contexts.
+This line of inquiry is the focus of the present paper, and our main results prove that simple protocols of this type can obtain both sublinear regret and reach consensus on the best action in this setting.
+For concreteness, we begin by introducing the setting more precisely: